tiwari20/M20AIE287/README.md

 Run the following command in the terminal to run your ReactJS Todo App in the Docker container

 `$ docker run -d -it -p 80:80/tcp --name react-app m20aie287/react-app:latest`
+### Accesss site
+Once above command is executed, site can be accessed by typing URL  http://<docker machine url>:80 in the address bar.

+for me,  it is  http://192.168.56.1:80